ryu1kn/vscode-partial-diff/README.md

 ## Configurations

 * `partialDiff.preComparisonTextNormalizationRules`: Rules to normalize texts for diff view.

-(It doesn't mutate texts in the editors.
-Only texts in diff views get normalised)
+    It doesn't mutate texts in the editors.
+Only texts in diff views get normalised.
+    If a diff is presetned with text normalised (or possibly normalised), `~` is used in the diff title instead of `↔`)

     Each rule has `match`, `replaceWith` and optionally `name`